philscanlon/Hackathon2016/docs/no-idea-too-silly.md

 * Use the data being shared on the mesh in an interesting way

-* Going to try and put together a rudimentary chat app (DW)
+* Going to try and put together a rudimentary chat app - Done, now requires distibution etc.